-If you are injured at work, you are probably covered through your employer’s workers’ compensation insurance.
-You have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period of time.
+If you get injured at work, you have coverage for your damages through your employer’s workers’ compensation insurance.
+In addition, you have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period of time.

-Most workers who make workers comp claims receive some sort of payout—but the amounts can vary.
+Most workers who make workers compensation claims receive some sort of payout, but the amounts can vary.
 You will typically either receive compensation through:

 - A settlement you and the insurance company have agreed to for your claim or

-- An award ordered by a workers comp judge during a hearing
+- An award ordered by a workers compensation judge during a hearing

 to find a John Foy office near you